appfair/App/docs/index.md

 If your app is visible on App Fair.app but is lacking an icon and other metadata, you can provide an enhanced app catalog entry with app screenshots by [forking the appcasks repository](https://github.com/appfair/appcasks.git) into an organization whose verified domain matches the homepage of the app.

+#### Can I distribute an iOS app with the App Fair?

+Homebrew Casks only support macOS apps.
+There is experimental support for creating iOS apps through [appfair.net](https://www.appfair.net/#how-do-i-target-either-macos-or-ios-instead-of-both), but there is currently no well-supported channel for their distribution.

 <br />